Tax PlanningMake Text Bigger

-If you are married, the first level of tax planning to consider is a restructure of your income to optimise all available basic rate tax allowances with your spouse (currently £45,000 each) and then to purchase any further properties in a company.
-The tax changes to mortgage interest relief will only affect you if your total taxable income (including mortgage interest) exceeds £45,000 a year.
-The Chancellor of the Exchequer confirmed in the 2017 Spring Budget Statement that this figure will increase to £50,000 by the year 2020.
+If you are married, the first level of tax planning to consider is a restructure of your income to optimise all available basic rate tax allowances with your spouse and then to purchase any further properties in a company.
+The tax changes to mortgage interest relief will only affect you if your total taxable income (including mortgage interest) exceeds the basic rate tax band.
 Restructuring income between spouses is achieved by changing the percentage of beneficial ownership of your rental properties.
 It only costs £250 + VAT for each property to achieve this and does not necessitate refinancing.

 A partnership could enable you to allocate profits disproportionately to ownership and to allocate drawings disproportionately to profits.
 For example, if your adult children or parents help you in your business and pay less than higher rate tax you could consider making them partners.
 This can result in significantly lower tax bills as well as being a useful IHT planning tool.
 Furthermore, it’s a step towards incorporation.

-Incorporation can wash out all capital gains to date our of property and into company shares.
+Incorporation can wash all capital gains to date our of property and into company shares.
 Also, companies are not affected by restrictions on finance cost relief.
 You need to be mindful of CGT, Stamp Duty (LBTT in Scotland) and refinancing costs when considering the transfer of your properties to a company.
-However, under the right circumstances and with proper planning, all of these may be avoidable.Show Tax Consultation Booking Form
+However, under the right circumstances and with proper planning, all of these costs may be avoidable.Show Book A Tax Planning Consultation

 IS TAX PLANNING LEGAL?